tomasz-m/FilterSpinner/README.md

         superSpinner.setFilterable(true);

-VERSION 1 - use for fast updates on teh main thread
+VERSION 1 - use for fast updates on the main thread

             superSpinner.setFilterListener(new SuperSpinner.FilterListener() {
                 @Override